Haceo/AltimitBot/README.md

 # AltimitBot
->The bot code is located within AltimitBot 2.0 folder, AltimitBot is the older console only application and is now unsupported and depreciated
+>The bot code is located within /AltimitBot2.0, /AltimitBot is the older console only application and is now unsupported and depreciated